All Episodes

 He wanted it to continue.

-He said, All right, if there's any satellites around me, I'd like to know.
+He said, all right, if there's any satellites around me, I'd like to know.

 And he's done nothing wrong, no evidence of collusion, but yet this narrative continues.

-This, you know, and it gets worse because you got this investigation, you got that investigation.
+And it gets worse because you got this investigation, you got that investigation.

-Where do you hear the information I've got on Robert Mueller today who should recuse himself?
+Where do you hear the information I've got on Robert Mueller today, who should recuse himself?

-And director Comey admitted, well, what he's a leaker.
+And Director Comey admitted, well, what?

-It ends up being one of his best friends, one of his mentors.
+He went out there because he wanted a special counsel, ends up being one of his best friends, one of his mentors.

-Now I'm going to tell you something here.
+Now, I'm going to tell you something here.

-And that is I was retweeting Alan Dershowitz today.
+You know, we've seen this sideshow before, and that is I was retweeting Alan Dershowitz today.

-Is there any liberal that is willing to put aside their obsessive, compulsive hatred of the president and objectively discern civil liberties, the rule of law, the Constitution of the United States.
+Is there any liberal that is willing to put aside their obsessive, compulsive hatred of the president and objectively discern civil liberties, the rule of law, the Constitution of the United States?

-Because as Dershowitz has been saying, and a few others, there's no possibility of obstruction of justice here.
+Because as Dershowitz has been saying and a few others, there's no possibility of obstruction of justice here.

 Zero evidence of collusion.

-Show it to me, I'll look at it.
+I'll look at it.

 As I've been saying now for a long, long time.

-You know, one of the big stories that we were breaking later in the program, and by the way, Sessings did say that he did not meet with the Russian ambassador at the Mayflower Hotel.
+You know, one of the big stories that we will breaking later in the program, and by the way, Sessings did say that he did not meet with the Russian ambassador at the Mayflower Hotel.

 And now you've got Robert Mueller involved in this because why?